 In the months of May through September, the Oregon coast reaches its peak temperatures.
 At this time of year, rain is also minimal, making summer an ideal time to visit.
-And since Highway 101 is such an excellent place to road trip, RVing along the Oregon Coast is quite popular.
+And since Highway 101 is such an excellent place to road trip, RV camping in Oregon along the coast is quite popular.
 Here, we have outlined the perfect summer road trip along the Oregon Coast.
 This road trip guide is complete with camping locations and iconic destinations in hopes of inspiring your next summer vacation.

 A quick note: this list reads from north to south.
 This is because traveling southward puts the Pacific Ocean directly to your right for the optimum views and photos.
 If you would rather travel it south to north, simply reverse this list by starting with destination six.

 Destination 1: Cannon Beach

 Do you remember that gigantic rock on the beach in The Goonies?
 That rock is none other than the famed Haystack Rock of Cannon Beach, Oregon.
 This 235-foot tall seastack is truly a sight to behold, and many people flock to Cannon Beach just to see it.
 However, the town of Cannon Beach itself is full of many other interesting things to see and do.
 This includes art galleries, theaters, museums, restaurants, breweries, and shops.